-Add these eggnog white chocolate covered pretzels to your holiday treat platter!!!
+Add these eggnog white chocolate-covered pretzels to your holiday treat platter!!!
 They are simple to prepare with just three ingredients in 30-minutes.
-Naturally vegetarian.

 Jessica Halverstadt is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, I earn from qualifying purchases.

 The combination of sweet “chocolate” and salty pretzels is irresistible.
 So much so that once I start munching on ’em I can’t stop.
-Anyone else have this problem?
+Does anyone else have this problem?

 Believe it or not, I found a way to make them even more addictive – and festive!
 The secret ingredient is……